damiandeleon/work-day-scheduler/README.md

 ## Credits
-Header date and time display was used using moment.js, found at https://momentjs.com/ jquery.com was used for reference on the structure of methods.
+Header date and time display was used using moment.js, found at https://momentjs.com/

+JQuery, found at jquery.com was used for reference on the structure of methods.